-CAR evaluations of Servicing Carrier Special Investigative Units will be based on their performance in accordance with the following guidelines:
+CAR evaluations of Servicing Carrier's Special Investigative Units will be based on their performance in accordance with the following guidelines:

-1. Each Servicing Carrier is required by Article IV of the Plan of Operation to maintain a Special Investigative Unit to investigate suspicious claims for the purpose of eliminating fraud.
+- 1. Each Servicing Carrier is required by Article IV of the Plan of Operation to maintain a Special Investigative Unit to investigate suspicious claims for the purpose of eliminating fraud.
 A Special Investigative Unit shall be staffed by experienced salaried employees who are adequately trained in the recognition and investigation of insurance fraud.
 An SIU must have at least one full time employee whose responsibility is principally directed towards the recognition and investigation of fraud.
-The work of a Special Investigative Unit may be supplemented by closely supervised independent adjusters or investigators.

-- 2. Each Servicing Carrier shall ensure that all automobile insurance claims, where there is a suspicion of fraud, are referred promptly to its Special Investigative Unit. - 3.
-Each Servicing Carrier SIU shall maintain on paper, bearing its company name, a log of cases referred to it containing at least the following information: - Date of Referral Date of Loss Claim Number Policyholder Type of Claim Amount of Claim Amount Paid Date Completed
+The work of a Special Investigative Unit may be supplemented by closely supervised independent adjusters or investigators. - 2.
+Each Servicing Carrier shall ensure that all automobile insurance claims, where there is a suspicion of fraud, are referred promptly to its Special Investigative Unit. - 3.
+Each Servicing Carrier SIU shall maintain a log of cases referred to it containing at least the following information: - Date of Referral

+- Date of Loss

+- Claim Number

+- Policyholder

+- Type of Claim

+- Amount of Claim

+- Amount Paid

+- Date Completed

-Copies of active pages of the log shall be mailed at the end of each calendar quarter to:
+Copies of active pages of the log shall either be mailed or submitted electronically at the end of each calendar quarter to:

-Commonwealth Automobile Reinsurers 225 Franklin Street Boston, MA 02110

-ATTN: Special Investigative Unit
+Commonwealth Automobile Reinsurers 225 Franklin Street Boston, MA 02110 ATTN: Special Investigative Unit

 - 4. Regulation 211 CMR 75.00 establishes the National Insurance Crime Bureau as the central organization engaged in motor vehicle loss prevention as required by Section 113-0 of Chapter 175.
 It also requires certain actions by insurers with respect to theft claims.
-An insurer must, among other things: - A. report all thefts to National Insurance Crime Bureau, - B. obtain National Insurance Crime Bureau's acknowledgement before paying claims, - C. report disposition of salvage, - D. investigate and report evidence of fraud, and - E. defer payment in certain circumstances. - 5.
+An insurer must, among other things: - A. Report all thefts to National Insurance Crime Bureau - B. Obtain National Insurance Crime Bureau's acknowledgement before paying claims - C. Report disposition of salvage - D. Investigate and report evidence of fraud - E. Defer payment in certain circumstances. - 5.
 The National Insurance Crime Bureau (NICB) has been established as the central organization to whom insurance companies report cases of bodily injury fraud for possible further action with law enforcement agencies and criminal prosecuting authorities.

-In all cases where careful further investigation has established the strong possibility of bodily injury fraud, the insurance carrier should forward a complete photocopy of the claim file to NICB for further consideration and action.
+In all cases where careful further investigation has established the strong possibility of bodily injury fraud, the Servicing Carrier should forward a complete photocopy of the claim file to NICB for further consideration and action.

-If a carrier is not a member of NICB, the carrier may refer such case directly to the appropriate local law enforcement agency for consideration of criminal prosecution.
+If a Servicing Carrier is not a member of NICB, the Servicing Carrier may refer such case directly to the appropriate local law enforcement agency for consideration of criminal prosecution.

-- The attached AUTO FRAUD PROFILE identifies circumstances in which an auto theft or fire claim should be considered suspicious.
-Such claims warrant a careful investigation into the possibility of fraud. - 7.
+- 6. The attached Auto Fraud Profile identifies circumstances in which an auto theft or fire claim should be considered suspicious.
+Such claims warrant careful investigation into the possibility of fraud. - 7.
 Both law and equity dictate that a prompt and thorough investigation precede any decision with respect to payment or denial of a claim.
 The provisions of Chapters 93A and 176D must be borne in mind at all times.
-Penalties incurred by members for violations of these laws are subject to reimbursement by CAR and may not be reported as loss or allocated expense. - 8.
-The quality of investigation performed by an SIU is an important criterion of its effectiveness.
+Penalties incurred by members for violations of these laws are subject to reimbursement by CAR and may not be reported as loss or allocated expense.

+8. The quality of investigation performed by an SIU is an important criterion of its effectiveness.
 It will be given careful consideration by CAR during an audit.
 It is not possible to outline every avenue of the investigation of a suspicious claim; it is limited to only by the experience and imagination of the investigator.
 There are, however, certain elements which are common to the investigation of suspicious fire or theft claims that should be covered in every such case referred to an SIU, or the file should reflect the reasons why they were not.
 They are the "guidelines" which follow: